4devs/Geo/README.md

 Documentation
 -------------

-use [GeoJSON implementation for PHP](https://github.com/jmikola/geojson) for the stored in the database
+base model use [GeoJSON implementation for PHP](https://github.com/jmikola/geojson) for the stored in the database

 Installation
 ------------